Hawaii's Kealakekua Bay

 There are plenty of places to snorkel here in the bay, but most people have great luck in the waters closer to the Captain Cook monument.

-The bay’s best diving is at Ka‘awaloa Cove where depths range from about 5 to 120 feet.
-The fish are quite tame and will swim near humans.
+Some of the best diving is at Ka‘awaloa Cove where depths range from about 5 to 120 feet.
 The diversity of coral and fish is exceptional here.

 On the bay’s northeastern side, the waters below the cliff (pali) are perfect during calm conditions.
 Abundant coral growth and marine life can be seen in waters of about 5 feet.

-We often have some snorkeling gear inside the house for our guest's use.
+We often have some snorkeling gear at the house for our guests to use.
+Bring your own to be sure to have your size.

 Captain Cook Monument

 In 1779, Captain James Cook, a British explorer, arrived at Kealakekua Bay after discovering the island for the Europeans a year earlier.
-Although he was treated like a God by the natives, a skirmish between his crew and the locals resulted in his death.
+Although he was treated like a God by the indigenous people, a skirmish between his crew and the locals resulted in his death.

 In 1878 a monument was erected in his honor by the English near the site he was killed.
 Later, the site was added to the State and National Registry of Historic Places.